 I did a whole post on this.
 Suffice it to say, you cannot tighten your poop-hole (more medically known as your rectum) without tightening your vagina – and that’s like pushing against a brick wall.
 I don’t mind it when people poop.
 It shows me you’re pushing in the right place.
 I clean it up and we’re on our way.
 “Let it go, Elsa.”

 Need for the NICU

 A baby stay in the NICU is never fun.
 However, the vast majority of stays in the NICU could not have been avoided by you or anything you could have/would have done or prepped for.
 Save yourself the worry.

-Here’s a few things to keep you from stressing out.
+Here are a few things to keep you from stressing out about childbirth.